szabogabor91/gimlet-website/src/gimlet-cli/bootstrap-gitops-with-gimlet.md

 ## Next steps

-Read how you can manage your environments in the [Manage environments with Gimlet and GitOps](/gimlet-cli/manage-environments-with-gimlet-and-gitops) guide.
+- Read how you can manage your environments in the [Manage environments with Gimlet and GitOps](/gimlet-cli/manage-environments-with-gimlet-and-gitops) guide.

+- or read the reference of [gimlet gitops write](/gimlet-cli/gitops-write)